 Figure 3.
 (A) Incidence-based (Raup-Crick) and (B) abundance-based (Bray-Curtis) beta deviation-community size (average number of individuals per watershed) relationships within tropical (vermilion) and boreal (blue) stream watersheds (n = 20 for each region).
 The average number of individuals per watershed was calculated with a sample size of 5 streams.
 The dashed grey line indicates expected beta diversity under null assembly.

-Although there was a negative relationship between Raup-Crick β-deviation and community size in tropical watersheds only, mean incidence-based β-deviation in Brazil was not different from mean incidence-based β-deviation in Finland (Fig. 3).
-This suggests that variation in genus composition (pure compositional change) among streams is similar in tropical and boreal regions.
-On the other hand, mean abundance-based β-deviation was five times higher in Finland than in Brazil, suggesting that departures from null expectations are much higher in boreal than in tropical streams (Fig. 3).
+Although there was a negative relationship between Raup-Crick β-deviation and community size in tropical watersheds only, mean incidence-based β-deviation in Brazil was not different from mean incidence-based β-deviation in Finland (Fig. 3A).
+This suggests that the departure from null expectations related to compositional change among streams is similar in tropical and boreal regions.
+On the other hand, mean abundance-based β-deviation was five times higher in Finland than in Brazil, suggesting that departures from null expectations are much higher in boreal than in tropical streams (Fig. 3B).

 Discussion